Kate Hudson A Picture Of Positivity This Christmas As She Lives By Her Book ‘Pretty Happy: Healthy Ways To Love Your Body’

 A video posted by Kate Hudson (@katehudson) on

 Meanwhile, Kate is expected to appear in a new film called Marshall where she will be starring with Josh Gad and Dan Stevens.
-The movie is currently in post-production and expected to be released some time in 2017.
+The movie is currently in post-production and expected to be released sometime in 2017.

 It’s a pretty happy year for Kate Hudson that one can say, she is actually living by her book.